 - 224. Dondero used his domination and control over HCMLP to perpetrate numerous injustices, abuses, and frauds. - 225.
 Dondero caused HCMLP's employees and resources to be used for his lifeboat businesses as part of his fraudulent scheme to siphon value from HCMLP to other entities he owned and controlled.
 In connection with these schemes, Dondero exploited HCMLP by using its employees and resources for the benefit of other lifeboat entities, either at no cost to the lifeboats, at a loss to HCMLP, or at substantially below-market rates.
 In fact, HCMLP should have received all of the profits generated from the services performed by the lifeboats, which in fact were performed by HCMLP's employees.
 The purpose and effect of this scheme was to cause HCMLP to provide the employees and infrastructure that were needed by Dondero's profitable business ventures, while also ensuring that HCMLP would remain cash poor and lack the funds to satisfy its own obligations. - 226.
 Dondero caused HCMLP to enter into agreements, including the Massand Consulting Agreement, the object and purpose of which were to cause HCMLP to incur obligations for services that conferred benefits on Dondero Entities other than HCMLP. - 227.
 Dondero, both through Strand and as HCMLP's President and CEO, caused HCMLP's assets to be commingled with those of his other businesses, without observing corporate formalities.
-By commingling entities and using HCMLP's employees and resources to further his own personal goals, Dondero exposed HCMLP to hundreds of millions of dollars in liability to numerous parties, including UBS, Acis, Terry, HarbourVest, the Redeemer Committee, and the Crusader Funds.
+By commingling entities and using HCMLP's employees and resources to further his own personal goals, Dondero exposed HCMLP to hundreds of millions of dollars in liability to numerous parties, including UBS, Acis, Terry, HarbourVest, the Redeemer willfully and wantonly breach contractual obligations and take measures to render HCMLP and other Dondero Entities "judgment-proof."
+Ultimately, this brazen disregard for HCMLP as an independent entity with its own contractual and fiduciary obligations resulted in multiple adverse awards, including the \$190 million arbitration award that caused HCMLP to file for bankruptcy.